Invention of radio: Braun

 By 1904, the closed circuit system of wireless telegraphy, connected with the name of Braun, was well known and generally adopted in principle.
 The results of Braun's experiments, published in the Electrician, possess interest, apart from the method employed.
 Braun showed how the problem could be satisfactorily and economically solved.
 The closed circuit oscillator has the advantage, as was known, of being able to draw upon the kinetic energy in the oscillator circuit, and thus, because such a circuit can be given a much greater capacity than can be obtained with a radiating aerial alone, much more energy can be stored up and radiated by its employment.
 The emission is also prolonged, both results tending towards the attainment of the much desired train of undamped waves.
 The energy available, though greater than with the open system, was still inconsiderable unless very high potentials, with the attendant drawbacks, were used.
 Braun avoided the use of extremely high potentials for charging the gap and also makes use of a less wasteful gap by sub-dividing it.
 The chief point in his new arrangement, however, is not the sub-division of the gap merely but their arrangement, by which they are charged in parallel, at low voltages, and discharge in series.
 The Nobel Prize awarded to Braun in 1909 depicts this design.
+Braun also discovered the principle behind the phased array antenna, which led to the development of smart antennas and MIMO, in 1905.